VEGOILS-Palm rises after seven-session slide as Chicago soyoil recovers

-JAKARTA, Sept 13 (Reuters) - Malaysian palm oil futures climbed on Wednesday after a seven-session losing streak, with prices underpinned by a recovery in Chicago soyoil.
+JAKARTA, Sept 13 (Reuters) - Malaysian palm oil futures climbed on Wednesday, snapped a seven-session losing streak, with prices underpinned by a recovery in Chicago soyoil.

-The benchmark palm oil contract FCPOc3 for November delivery on the Bursa Malaysia Derivatives Exchange gained 6 ringgit, or 0.16%, to 3,689 ringgit ($788.42) per metric ton by the midday break.
+The benchmark palm oil contract FCPOc3 for November delivery on the Bursa Malaysia Derivatives Exchange gained 44 ringgit, or 1.19%, to 3,727 ringgit ($796.88) per metric ton.

 "Bursa Malaysia Derivative crude palm oil futures opened marginally higher, tracking spread adjustment against rival oilseeds," said a Kuala Lumpur-based trader.